-During the three months ended March 31, 2018, we implemented material changes to our revenue recognition processes in response to the adoption of ASU No. 2014-09 "Revenue from Contracts with Customers (Topic 606)" that became effective January 1, 2018.
+During the nine months ended September 30, 2018, we implemented material changes to our revenue recognition processes in response to the adoption of ASU No. 2014-09 "Revenue from Contracts with Customers (Topic 606)" that became effective January 1, 2018.
 These included the development of new policies based on the five-step model provided in the new revenue standard, new training, ongoing contract review requirements, and gathering of information provided for disclosures.
 The operating effectiveness of these changes will be evaluated as part of our annual assessment of the effectiveness of internal controls over financial reporting.
+Other than these changes, there have been no changes in our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) during the fiscal quarter ended September 30, 2018 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.